GUIDE

 How do I manage multiple API Keys?

 Managing multiple API keys can be a complex task, but with proper organization and security measures, it can be effectively handled.
-Here are some steps you can follow to manage multiple API keys:
+Here are some steps you can follow to manage multiple keys:

 • Monitor API key usage: Implement monitoring and logging mechanisms to track API key usage.
 This can help you identify suspicious or unauthorized activity and take appropriate action.
 Set up alerts or notifications for any abnormal usage patterns, such as a sudden increase in API calls or access from unfamiliar IP addresses.
-Regularly review your logs and monitor for any potential security breaches.

 PubNub and APIs